 We then fished along a canal where there were plenty of fish.
 Here is Brent netting one for Ken.

 Dan’s fancy rod holder setup made from Harbour Freight magnets and sticky tape.

-Then we visited the “Hatchery”, there is no way anybody can fail to catch a fish here, and it was a complete turkey shoot!
+Then we visited the “Hatchery”, there is no way anybody can fail to catch a fish here, a turkey shoot!

 Sportsman’s Paradise reminded me of the following quote from John Milton in Paradise Lost:

 “The mind is its own place, and in itself can make a heaven of hell, a hell of heaven..”

 Went up into the high country, about 10,000 feet (3000 m) above sea level.
 Stopped at a local supermarket for food and was impressed they had fishing, camping and ammo departments.

 Here we are at the carpark, about to start our hike.